rdohms/domain-components/README.md

 [**DomainEventArray**](https://github.com/heybigname/workflow/blob/master/src/DomainEventArray.php)

-This class is an extension of ImmutableTypedArray and only accepts instances of `BigName\Workflow\DomainEvent`.
+This class is an extension of ImmutableTypedArray and only accepts instances of `BigName\DomainComponents\DomainEvent`.

 ### Abstract Classes